Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

+Some research proposes using data labels to help data users choose the appropriate datasets for their tasks.
+Information about data coverage is important to the data set profiling.
+MithraLabel~\cite{sun2019mithralabel} provides a set of visual widgets delivering information about the data set among different tasks on the representativeness of minorities, bias, correctness, coverage in terms of MUPs, outliers, and much more.

+In~\cite{10.14778/3415478.3415486, Moskovitch2021PatternsCL}, Moskovitch et al. design a ``coverage label’’ of compact size that can be used to efficiently estimate the counts for each combination of discrete attributes (pattern).
+They provide a trade-off between the label size and the estimation error of pattern counts.
+The label model is built upon an estimation function that allows the users to estimate the count of every pattern.
+The authors design a label for a given subset $S$ which stores the pattern count for each possible pattern over $S$ and the value count of each value appearing in the data set.
+The identification of the optimal labels is an NP-hard problem.
+The authors also present an optimized heuristic for optimal label generation.

-\paragraph{Query Rewriting.} Consider a data set with some interesting attributes (for example, gender, race, age) that are prone to be underrepresented and a query over the data.
-Now suppose that some representation constraints are given with respect to the result of a query when executed over the data set (for example, the number of females to be greater than a given threshold), but when the query is executed over the data set, results do not satisfy the required constraints.
-The idea of query rewriting \cite{accinelli2020coverage, accinelli2021impact,shetiya2022fairness} is to minimally rewrite the transformation queries so that certain representation constraints are guaranteed to be satisfied in the result of the transformation.
+\paragraph{\textbf{Query Rewriting.}} Consider a data set with some interesting attributes (for example, gender, race, age) that are prone to be under-represented and a query over the data.
+Now suppose that some representation constraints are given w.r.t. the result of a query when executed over the data set (for example, the number of females to be greater than a given threshold), but when the query is executed over the data set, results do not satisfy the required constraints.
+The idea of query rewriting is to minimally rewrite the transformation queries so that certain representation constraints are guaranteed to be satisfied in the result of the transformation.